 An executive officer's bonus opportunity is based upon three weighted corporate performance criteria.
 These performance criteria and their weightings are: earnings per share (35%); return on invested capital (35%); and EBITDA (30%).
-At the beginning of each fiscal year, the Committee establishes (and recommends for approval by the full Board) the Bonus Plan funding structure and allocation among the named executive officers, as well as the assignment of a threshold, target, and reach objective for each performance criterion.
+At the beginning of each fiscal year, the Committee establishes (and recommends for approval by the full Board) the Bonus Plan funding structure and allocation among the named executive officers, as well as the assignment of a threshold, target, and reach objective for each performance criteria.
 The target objective is established based upon the operating and capital budget approved by the Board.
 Once the target objective is established, the threshold objective is generally adjusted 30% below and the reach objective is generally adjusted 30% above the target objective.
 However, on occasion we adjust the threshold and reach objectives by more than 30% when in the Committee's judgment a wider spread is more meaningful, appropriate and/or fair to our stockholders and named executive officers.
-Actual fiscal year financial results are compared to plan objectives, then bonuses are proportionately increased as a result of the threshold or target objective being exceeded.
+Actual fiscal year financial results are compared to plan objectives in order to determine the amount of any executive officer bonus.
+If actual financial results fall between the threshold and target or the target and reach objectives, then bonuses are proportionately increased as a result of the threshold or target objective being exceeded.
 Notwithstanding the other provisions of the Bonus Plan, the Committee has the right to reduce or eliminate any bonus due a named executive officer based upon the Committee's determination of individual performance, and the Committee has the discretion to adjust performance criteria during a fiscal year if, for example, the initially-established performance criteria are rendered unrealistic in light of circumstances beyond the control of the Company and its management.
-No adjustments were made to the corporate performance criteria during fiscal 2016.
+No adjustments were made to the corporate performance criteria during fiscal 2017.

-The approved corporate performance criteria for fiscal 2016 were:
+The approved corporate performance criteria for fiscal 2017 were: